mparticle-integrations/mparticle-android-integration-appboy/README.md

     }
     ```

-3. Follow the mParticle Android SDK [quick-start](https://github.com/mParticle/mparticle-android-sdk), then rebuild and launch your app, and verify that you see `"Appboy detected"` in the output of `adb logcat`.
+3. Follow the mParticle Android SDK [quick-start](https://github.com/mParticle/mparticle-android-sdk), then rebuild and launch your app, and verify that you see `"Appboy detected"` or `"AppboyKit detected."` in the output of `adb logcat`.
 4. Reference mParticle's integration docs below to enable the integration.

 ### Documentation